Pirito10/WebSurveillanceSystem-SMM-UVigo/README.md

 _Web Surveillance System_ is a **Video Surveillance Web Application** developed as part of the course "[Servicios Multimedia](https://secretaria.uvigo.gal/docnet-nuevo/guia_docent/?centre=305&ensenyament=V05G301V01&assignatura=V05G301V01401&any_academic=2024_25)" in the Telecommunications Engineering Degree at the Universidad de Vigo (2024 - 2025).

 ## About The Project
 This project integrates a web-based application designed to facilitate the management, processing, and playback of video streams for surveillance purposes.
+The application incorporates video streaming concepts such as processing the source video with variable parameters, producing an output in a specific format, and playing the video in a web interface, alongside other concepts such as secure user access and database management.

 The project features:
 - Real-time viewing of video feeds.